digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/data-sources/google.sheets.md

 ## Connection

-To establish a connection with the Google Sheet datasource, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the Google Sheet datasource, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

 ### Authorization Scopes